danielawde9/seo/readme.md

 13. Sitemaps file and robots.txt file verification

 14. URL redirect checks
-Use a server header checker such as Redirect Check or RedirectChecker.org
+Use a server header checker such as Redirect Check or RedirectChecker.org

 15. Internal linking checks

 16. Avoidance of unnecessary subdomains

 The engines may not apply the entirety of a domain’s trust and link authority weight to subdomains.
-This is largely due to the fact that a subdomain could be under the control of a different party, and therefore in the search engine’s eyes it needs to be separately evaluated.
+This is largely due to the fact that a subdomain could be under the control of a different party, and therefore in the search engine’s eyes it needs to be separately evaluated.
 In the great majority of cases, content that gets placed within its own subdomain can easily go in a subfolder, such as site.com/content, as opposed to the subdomain content.site.com.

 17. External linking